 Prior MonthPrior Year-7.43%286.13%

 Perhaps most significant is the 40.0 percent month-over-month increase in daily average Cancellations when viewed on a daily average basis.
 This is especially notable as the Obama Administration announced a new campaign this month to convert trial loan modifications to permanent modifications.
-This is important because properties remain in foreclosure during the trial period, and are only cancelled once the modification becomes permanent.
-We've therefore been watching sales and cancellation closely looking for either a rise in foreclosure sales as modifications fail, or a rise in cancellations if they become permanent.
-This months rise in cancellations are in line with recent Administration reports that 31,382 of the 728.408 trial modifications became permanent.
+This is important because properties remain in foreclosure during the trial period, and are only canceled once the modification becomes permanent.
+We've therefore been watching sales and cancellations closely looking for either a rise in foreclosure sales as modifications fail or a rise in cancellations if they become permanent.
+This month's rise in cancellations is in line with recent Administration reports that 31,382 of the 728.408 trial modifications became permanent.
 And given their new conversion drive, further cancellations are likely.

 Scheduled for Sale